OzodN/Chat_App/README.md

 Chat_App is a simple console-based chat application built in Java.
-The project demonstrates clean architecture, SOLID principles, OOP design, JSON-based file storage, centralized logging, regex validation, and the use of Time API, ResourceBundle, and File API.
+The project demonstrates clean architecture, SOLID principles, OOP design, centralized logging, regex validation, and the use of Time API, ResourceBundle, and File API.

 NOTE: This project is educational and designed in order to learn backend development and practice clean code.